volatilityfoundation/volatility3/doc/source/symbol-tables.rst

 under the symbols directory.

 Linux and Mac symbol tables can be generated from a DWARF file using a tool called `dwarf2json <https://github.com/volatilityfoundation/dwarf2json>`_.
+This process applies to both x86-64 and AArch64 (ARM64) Linux kernels.
+The kernel architecture is detected automatically from the symbols in the generated JSON file.
 Currently a kernel with debugging symbols is the only suitable means for recovering all the information required by most Volatility plugins.
 Note that in most linux distributions, the standard kernel is stripped of debugging information and the kernel with debugging information is stored in a package that must be acquired separately.